 Since 2005 she has focused on supporting adults to optimise their wellbeing and performance at work.
 This has included assisting them to address psychological distress that is workplace related (e.g. trauma, critical incident) as well as personal issues such as anxiety and self-limiting beliefs that may be impeding their satisfaction and goal attainment.

 Fiona uses a range of approaches and theories including Systems Theory, Cognitive Behavioural Therapy and Solution Focused Intervention to assist individuals to gain an understanding of their current situation, identify strategies to resolve their distress and achieve their goals.

-Please note: Fiona's consulting day for therapy clients is 1 Saturday per month or during the week if available at 4 or 5pm.
+Please note: Fiona's consulting day for therapy clients is 1 Saturday per month or Tuesdays and Wednesdays at 4pm if available.

-Please note: Kerry is NOT taking on any new therapy clients at this time but is still available for ASD assessments on Thursdays.
+Please note: Kerry is NOT taking on any new therapy clients at this time.
 We would be happy to recommend another one of our psychologists for you.